Mortgage Rates: Past, Present, and Possible Future

 Great Family Fun!
 Come see these short-legged but swift ‘wiener dogs’ race to the finish line once a month at Old World Village.

-The Wiener Dog Races are always one of the most popular attractions at Old World, and while the races are usually held once a month, during Oktoberfest, you’ll enjoy the ‘Running of the Wieners’ every Sunday between 3 pm – 4 pm.
-Placed into one of four weight classes, the Dachshunds run a 22-yard course with their owners at the finish line, luring their dogs to run toward them with colorful toys, food, cheers, and the occasional begging.
-Entry and admission prices vary.
+The Wiener Dog Races are always one of the most popular attractions at Old World, and while the races are usually held once a month, during Oktoberfest, you’ll enjoy the ‘Running of the Wieners’ every Sunday.
+Entry and admission prices vary

 LOCATION: